openupthecloud/code-of-ethics/README.md

 # code-of-ethics

-A collection of ethical code for those creating tech content.
+A collection of ethical guidelines for those who create tech content.

+## Why?

+The purpose of the code is for the adopters to make a best effort attempt to achieve the guidelines outlined.
+The code comes in response to growing amounts of concerningly questionable content being produced under questionable motives [1](https://twitter.com/bweston26918/status/1486082262642958337?s=20l).
+This code of ethics applies to content creators who have communities, and readers at the heart of their content, not endless self-interest or self-promotion.

+## Guidelines

 1. **Make financial relationships clear** — If affiliate links are used, go above and beyond government guidelines, make it as clear as possible any financial incentives or motivations that you have before referencing books, courses.